chroniconl/cms/README.md

 3. Checkout to a clean branch. e.g git checkout feature/addSomeCode (Please be more descriptive)
 4. (Follow the steps in [Getting Started](#getting-started) to install dependencies)
 5. You're all set up.
 Run pnpm run build to run the production build and ensure everything is working.
 If not, please open an issue in https://github.com/matthewbub/chroniconl-cms/issues 🙂

+## FAQ

+### Why is my Blog Post not showing up?

+If you've already created a blog post and are expecting it to show up on the homepage or be accessible via direct link, make sure you've set the posts "Visibility" field to "Public".
+In addition, ensure the "Publish Date" field is set to a point in the past.